 The goal of LEAP is to meet the extreme academic, intellectual, social and emotional needs of the students.
 Profoundly gifted students are a very small part of the total school population.
 They are different in many ways from their age peers.
 Students with profound aptitude and abilities are keenly aware of their differences.
-They experience the world differently than age peers, learn differently than age peers, and have very different interests.
-Profoundly gifted students rarely have the opportunity to find one another, unless the structures and opportunities are intentionally sought out or provided.
-In LEAP, students learn about themselves and their highly gifted peers, and how to effectively interact with others.
+They may experience the world differently than age peers, learn differently than age peers, and may have very different interests.
+In LEAP, students learn how to effectively interact with others.
 Through specials, electives, and community service projects, profoundly gifted students will have opportunities to learn important communication and social skills necessary for their future success.

 How is the value-added impact of the LEAP Program evaluated?

 Student progress will be evaluated utilizing above-grade tests and student work products evaluated by their classroom teachers.
 Each student will have an Individual Differentiated Education Plan (IDEP) which will be developed with input from the parent, student, and teacher.
 Annual monitoring of students’ progress relative to their IDEPs will be conducted by LEAP teachers and school administrators.
-The Director of Gifted Services will support as needed.
+The Director of Advanced Learning and Student Leadership will support as needed.
 In addition, students will take age appropriate district and state-required and/or course appropriate tests, including End of Course tests (e.g.i-Ready, EOGs, EOCs, above-level tests, etc).
 This data will also indicate student progress.
 Students’ performance reported in assessment data will be an important indicator of successful implementation of LEAP Programming.

 What if my student is not in LEAP?